Dish With One Spoon: Today

 For some organizations, it is now customary in Canada to acknowledge at meetings and other events that the event is taking place on territory which was and may still be Indigenous territory.
 The Dish With One Spoon has been incorporated into many territorial acknowledgements for organizations and institutions in the Toronto area, including the Council of Ontario Universities and ministries of the Toronto Conference of the United Church of Canada.
 Today, some see the treaty as a covenant that applies to all those living in Southern Ontario, including Indigenous Peoples not party to the original treaty, as well as settlers and newcomers.

-The belt currently resides at the Royal Ontario Museum.
-It is mostly made of white whelk shells with a small area of purple quahog clam shells in the center of the belt representing the dish.